PhilippeBellefeuille/acumatica-trellointegration/README.md

-# acumatica-trellointegration
+# Acumatica Trello Integration
-Acumatica CRM Integration with Trello
+Proof of concept for integrating Acumatica CRM  with Trello